kevwo/utrunner/README.md

 ```

 ### Considerations
-You will likely want to add the following to your projects .gitignore as they are used to story the most recent coverage results
+You will likely want to add the following to your projects .gitignore as they are used to store the most recent coverage results
 ```
 htmlcov/
 .coverage